ademar-prothon/popsicle-ec2/README.md

 - provided VPC does not contain any subnets
 - instances do not need to reach the internet
 - a proxy to test the setup is allowed (EC2 instance connect)
+- user has AdministratorAccess permission set on an AWS account configured on the runing machine

 ## Demo